 What is the takeaway from this?
 What we would like you to know is that mosquito control has a direct impact on human health.
 If you, your family members, your pets, or your livestock get sick, it isn't always a contagion that is responsible.
 Often, mosquito-borne viruses go misdiagnosed.
 This is something we should all be aware of.

 Mosquitoes are moisture pests, and spring can be quite moist in Pittsburgh.
 Here are some tips for addressing moisture--and why you should care.

 A mosquito only needs 1 inch of water to lay eggs and reproduce.
 If you have any containers in your yard, it is important to prevent them from collecting water.
 Turn kiddie pools over when they're not being used.
 Poke a hole in the bottom of a tire swing.
 Elevate one end of a tarp to allow water to run off.

-A mosquito can lay eggs and reproduce in a half cup of water.
 Check your gutters to make sure there are no obstructions that are allowing water to pool.
 Check to make sure your downspouts channel water away from your foundation.
 Fix any leaky spigots, hoses, or other objects that can make your perimeter wet.

 A mosquito will hide in moist shaded locations during the day.
 Trim trees and bushes to allow sunlight to dry your foundation perimeter.